Onboarding and Connecting Accounts

 7 Steps to Financial Independence

-The 7 Steps to Financial Independence is a resource on your Plan page that helps you understand your financial landscape and plan accordingly through a series of guided action items.
+The 7 Steps to Financial Independence is a resource on your Insights page that helps you understand your financial landscape and plan accordingly through a series of guided action items.

 Step 1 - Earning, Spending and Looking Ahead

 Step 1 in the 7 Steps to Financial Independence starts at the very beginning, where we help you build a foundation and understand your earning and spending patterns.

 Step 2 in the 7 Steps to Financial Independence is focused on building a financial cushion so that when the inevitable happens, you have reserves to fall back on.

 Step 3 helps you understand your potential benefits of employer matching and form a plan around it to make full use of this offering.